 A few months ago, Jack and I were in Dallas at a popsicle shop that had this dairy-free avocado lime pop that I went crazy for.
 I’ve been meaning to recreate it all summer and, well, summer isn’t over yet… so here we go!
 Only I recreated it in smoothie form because smoothies are easier to make if you don’t have a popsicle mold… or if your popsicle mold is in storage like mine is.

-I promise that this does not taste like guacamole… it’s a creamy almost sorbet-like smoothie that contains a healthy amount of healthy fats.
-I enjoy it in the morning or mid-afternoon when I need a good boost of energy… although I think it would also be tasty as a dessert (if made extra thick) with some chocolate sauce or cacao nibs on top!
+I promise that this vegan avocado smoothie does not taste like guacamole… it’s a creamy almost sorbet-like drink that contains a good amount of healthy fats.
+I enjoy it in the morning or mid-afternoon when I need a boost of energy… although I think it would also be tasty as a dessert (if made extra thick) with some chocolate sauce or cacao nibs on top!

-The avocado creates a rich & creamy base and the lime peps it up.
+The avocado creates a rich & creamy base for this smoothie and the lime peps it up.
 For sweetness, I added frozen pineapple, banana (also best frozen), and a bit of maple syrup.
-For a green punch I added big handfuls of spinach, and for an extra boost I added a few scoops of Aloha Vanilla Protein Powder.
+For a green punch I added big handfuls of spinach, and for an extra boost, I added a few scoops of Aloha Vanilla Protein Powder.

 I have to admit that I used to hate protein powders.
 Most that I’d tried were chalky and had a funny taste that I didn’t want ruining my smoothies.
-This Aloha Vanilla Plant-Based Protein is the opposite.
-It blends in seamlessly, the texture is great, and there is no aftertaste.
+This Aloha Vanilla Plant-Based Protein Powder is the opposite.
+It blends seamlessly into this lime smoothie, the texture is great, and there is no aftertaste.
 The vanilla flavor is mild and it has a list of really great organic sustainably-sourced ingredients like pea protein, pumpkin seed protein, and hemp seed protein.
-It’s packed with tons of omega 3’s and whopping 18 grams of protein per 2 scoops!
+It’s packed with tons of omega 3’s and a whopping 18 grams of protein per 2 scoops!